-In der system configuration (Q = 8x) up to 50 (Mitel 415/430) or up to 500 (Mitel 470) Q Time controlled functions (/# function codes) can be defined, to be executed once at a particular time on a particular date.
+In the system configuration (Q = 8x) up to 500 Q Time controlled functions (\/# function codes) can be defined, to be executed once at a particular time on a particular date.
 It is also possible to define recurring functions to be executed at a particular time on a particular weekday or every weekday.
-The /# function codes can be used for user-specific features or for settings applicable throughout the system.
+The \/# function codes can be used for user-specific features or for settings applicable throughout the system.